lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-\item[\texttt{TimeInterpolation}:] many applications require to resample discrete sets of data at arbitrary points, such as time dependent variables that need to be interpolated in correspondence of the time steps performed by the numerical simulation.
-The \texttt{TimeInterpolation} class provides methods based on: linear interpolation, cubic splines, smoothing cubic splines, trigonometric interpolation (discrete Fourier transform) and linear and spline interpolation of the derivative of the input data.
+\item[\texttt{TimeInterpolation}:] Many applications require resampling discrete sets of data at arbitrary points, such as time-dependent variables that need to be interpolated in correspondence with the time steps performed by the numerical simulation.
+The \texttt{TimeInterpolation} class provides methods based on linear interpolation, cubic splines, smoothing cubic splines, trigonometric interpolation (discrete Fourier transform), and linear and spline interpolation of the derivative of the input data.

-\item[\texttt{VTKFunction} and \texttt{VTKPreprocess}:] many physical problems are characterized by coefficients that are derived from experimental data or imaging techniques, such as segmented geometries of organs from Magnetic Resonance Imaging (MRI) or Computer Tomography (CT) scans \cite{Paliwal2021,Fumagalli2020}, or from post-processing of other numerical simulation steps \cite{Regazzoni2022}. \href{https://vtk.org/}{\texttt{VTK}} toolkit certainly defines some of the most common data formats to deal with data defined over volumes (\texttt{vtkUnstructuredGrids}) or surfaces (\texttt{vtkPolyData}).
-Moreover, it is also used in sophisticated pipelines for surface processing and mesh generation \cite{Fedele2021}. \lifex{} provides a class named \texttt{VTKFunction}, inheriting from \texttt{dealii::Function}, that imports a \texttt{VTK} file containing a cell or point data field and evaluates it at an arbitrary point, possibly belonging to a related computational mesh.
-Three possible evaluation methods are available, namely closest-point, linear projection and signed distance.
-Finally, \texttt{VTKPreprocess} exploits \texttt{VTKFunction} to interpolate input \texttt{VTK} data onto finite element vectors, which are serialized to file for later importing and reuse in numerical simulations. \end{description}
+\item[\texttt{VTKFunction} and \texttt{VTKPreprocess}:] Many physical problems are characterized by coefficients derived from experimental data or imaging techniques, such as segmented geometries of organs from magnetic resonance imaging (MRI) or computer tomography (CT) scans \cite{Paliwal2021,Fumagalli2020}, or from post-processing of other numerical simulation steps \cite{Regazzoni2022}.
+The \href{https://vtk.org/}{\texttt{VTK}} toolkit defines some of the most common data formats to deal with data defined over volumes (\texttt{vtkUnstructuredGrids}) or surfaces (\texttt{vtkPolyData}).
+Moreover, it is also used in sophisticated pipelines for surface processing and mesh generation \cite{Fedele2021}. \lifex{} provides a class named \texttt{VTKFunction}, inherited from \texttt{dealii::Function}, that imports a \texttt{VTK} file containing a cell or point data field and evaluates it at an arbitrary point, possibly associated with a computational mesh.
+Three possible evaluation methods are available: closest point, linear projection, and signed distance.
+Finally, the \texttt{VTKPreprocess} class exploits \texttt{VTKFunction} to interpolate input \texttt{VTK} data onto FE vectors, which are serialized to file for later importing and reuse in numerical simulations. \end{description}